 Contact us if you are interested in the product and would like to find out more.

 Paper Bubble Wrap is good for your bottom line.

-We’ve already mentioned that people are choosing paper based alternatives over plastic when given the choice.
-This choice means real benefits for your business.
+We’ve already mentioned that people are choosing paper based alternatives over plastic when given the choice and paper bubble wrap over plastic is a perfect example of this.

 If people are becoming more aware of the impact they have on the environment, then it follows that their buying decisions are also going to impact heavily on the companies they do business with.
 Given the choice, the public will buy from companies whose values align with theirs.

 Alex Stewart, the founder of eco-conscious luggage company OneNine5, told us their customers love the fact that they were taking steps to limit their impact on the environment.